fabianmueller7/M133_KanbanBoard/README.md

 # M133_KanbanBoard
-deno run --allow-net --allow-read server.js
+Run command ```deno run --allow-net --allow-read server.js``` in terminal to run the app on port 8000.